naga-karthik/naga-karthik.github.io/_posts/2025-09-15-what-statistical-tests.md

 # If p <= alpha, we reject the null hypothesis --> data is not normally distributed --> non-parametric
 ```

-Based on the normality tests, we now know whether to choose from parametric or non-paramtric tests.
+Based on the normality tests, we now know whether to choose from parametric or non-parametric tests.
+More detailed definitions with examples can be found [here](https://www.mayo.edu/research/documents/parametric-and-nonparametric-demystifying-the-terms/doc-20408960).
 Continuing the example from the scenario mentioned above, say there are more than 2 groups (i.e. we're comparing more than 2 methods) and the test indicates that there is a significant difference between the groups.
 How do we know which groups are different from each other?
 This is where post-hoc tests come into play.

 #### Post-hoc tests

 _Post-hoc_ is a Latin term that means "after this".
-Post-hoc tests are additional tests performed after an initial statistical test (like ANOVA or Friedman test) to determine which specific groups are different from each other.
+[Post-hoc tests](https://www.statisticshowto.com/probability-and-statistics/statistics-definitions/post-hoc/) are additional tests performed after an initial statistical test (like ANOVA or Friedman test) to determine which specific groups are different from each other.
 They help to identify where the differences lie when the initial test indicates that there is a significant difference among the groups.
 More concretely, say we have three models A, B, and C and we perform a Friedman test (non-parametric) to compare their performance on a fixed test set.
 The test gives a p-value of 0.02 (which is significant!).
 But, we don't know which pairs of models are significantly different from each other (i.e. A vs. B, A vs. C, B vs. C).
 Therefore, we perform post-hoc tests, which involve multiple pairwise comparisons between the groups to identify which specific pairs of groups have significant differences in their means or distributions.
 Some common post-hoc tests include:
 - **Tukey's HSD (Honestly Significant Difference) test**: used after ANOVA to find means that are significantly different from each other.
 - **Bonferroni correction**: adjusts the significance level when multiple pairwise tests are performed to control the overall Type I error rate.
+This correction limits the possibility of getting a statistically significant result because, the more tests we run, the more likely we are to get a significant result.
+The correction essentially lowers the area where we can reject the null hypothesis by adjusting the alpha according to the number of tests.
+For e.g. after Bonferroni correction, $$\alpha_{\textrm{new}} = \alpha_{\textrm{old}} / N$$, where $N$ is the number of tests or number of comparisons.
 - **Dunn's test**: non-parametric post-hoc test used after the Kruskal-Wallis test or Friedman test.

 Here's a short code example on performing Dunn's post-hoc test: